Feb 24, 2026

 Traditional paper-based visitor registration cannot control such a flow of visitors.
 Queues grow, errors creep in, and it is easy to lose track of who is inside.
 This makes it difficult to determine who is present, including in the event of an evacuation, and to comply with the GDPR.

-In a safety-critical production environment where heavy machinery is present, sensitive materials are stored, and strict safety protocols are in place, a digital visitor management system offers many advantages.
-The most important ones are:
+In a safety-critical production environment where heavy machinery is present, sensitive materials are stored, and strict safety protocols are in place, a digital visitor management system offers many advantages:

 A VMS regulates visitor flow and keeps out unwanted visitors.
 Only verified visitors can enter within the agreed-upon time slot and zone.
 Safety instructions can be provided in advance or at check-in so visitors are aware of the basic rules before entering the premises.
 Furthermore, a VMS provides a constant overview of who is in the building.
 In an emergency, you have an up-to-date attendance list and can automatically send emergency notifications.